 if you want to really invest in sharp photos for your makeup or cosmetics: invest in a macro lens.
 Canon recommends EF-S 60mm f/2.8 macro. this is a great option for getting shots of your palette or product in the packaging. a macro lens will pick up on the texture and fine details the best. for photos of your product on a model or swatched on skin: use a 50mm or 85mm lens.
 50mm lenses will capture more of your background surroundings while 85mm lenses will focus the face of your model more closely. again: utilize portrait mode on an iPhone if you’re just starting out and these lens options are less accessible.

-if you’re working with a pro photographer: this is when you need to gather any special props you are providing for your shoot - you’ll know exactly what to get based on that fabulous shotlist you made! this is also the time to source and hire any models you may be using.
+whether you’re renting or going with what you’ve got on hand: make sure your materials are all in one place. ready to capture the best natural lighting at the best time. if you have a table or set near your best window: get your backdrop and props staged.if you’re working with a pro photographer: this is when you need to gather any special props you are providing for your shoot - you’ll know exactly what to get based on that fabulous shotlist you made! this is also the time to source and hire any models you may be using.

 remember: you may need to use multiple products to get the shots you want. plan to use one product for swatching. smearing. modeling. and the other to keep pristine for those macro shots. make sure your packaging is clean and in working order for demos.

 refer back to your shotlist to make sure you have the amount of photos you need for each product: color. model. angle. demo. etc. you don’t want to have to go back after cleanup. so snap every possible photo you think you might want before moving on to the next product. you’ll have a blast going through your final results and deciding which photos hit the content jackpot.